TanStack/query/docs/guides/testing.md

 }
 ```

-We can write a test for this as follows:
+Using React 17 or earlier, we can write a test for this as follows:

 ```tsx
 const queryClient = new QueryClient();